Best daily deals

 The capacitive touchpads of the Bose QuietComfort Earbuds allow you to control your earphones without worrying about a compromised seal.

 If you find the typical cylindrical nozzle of earbuds uncomfortable, the Bose QuietComfort Ultra Earbuds, as the name suggests, offer a more comfortable alternative design.
-They may be chunky, but they feature an egg-shaped nozzle that sits more firmly in your ears, and the sliding touch controls are more intuitive and avoid tapping gestures that can tend to push earbuds deeper into sensitive ear canals.
+They may be chunky, but they feature an egg-shaped nozzle that sits more firmly in your ears.
+The sliding touch controls are more intuitive and avoid tapping gestures that can tend to push earbuds deeper into sensitive ear canals.

 However, if you use an iPhone, we still recommend the AirPods Pro over this set of earbuds due to their lower cost, better sound, and iOS-oriented features.
 Though it’s frustrating that the phone wars bleed over into audio, Apple is playing defense big time here, which means tending its walled garden.
 For iOS users, there aren’t many audio products that can touch the AirPods in terms of features.